openseg-group/openseg.pytorch/MODEL_ZOO.md

 # SegFix

-SegFix is a novel yet simple model-agnostic post-processing scheme.
-Our model-agnostic post-processing scheme is a new work under progress, which can be applied to improve the results of any existing approaches without any re-training or fine-tuning.
+**We strongly recommend you to use our SegFix to improve your segmentation results as it is super easy & fast to use.**

-SegFix can be applied on both Semantic Segmentation and Instance Segmentation tasks.
+SegFix is a general effective (model-agnostic) post-processing scheme (kinds of like DenseCRF).
+The key idea of the SegFix is to replace the labels of the boundary pixels with the label of the interior pixels.
+SegFix can be used to improve the semantic/instance segmentation results of any existing approaches, e.g., HRNet, DeepLabv3, OCR, without any re-training or fine-tuning.
+We have made the inference code and the offset files of our SegFix method.
+Please try our SegFix in your Cityscapes submission and you can achieve much better performance.
+As illustrated in the followed examples, our SegFix is complementary with various very recent methods, such as the PointRend by FAIR.

 ## Cityscapes Semantic Segmentation